oddeyemotion/arris-doc-site/projects/P04-submarine/P04-30-39-technical-details/P04-32-hardware/P04-32-00-drivetrain.md

 Our choice of drivetrain is **Hybrid 4WD** - 4-wheel drive consists of 2 different pairs of wheel of different type.

+!!!
+Author's note
-> Author's note: I will write more here
+I will write more here
+!!!

 The construction of the chassis took one week.
 The final product was a strong and reliable platform that met all of our requirements.
 We were able to customize the design of the car to meet the specific needs of the competition, and we were confident that the chassis would be able to withstand the rigors of competition.